 Although academics may spout theories about how best to deal with retirement issues, these studies may have some significant shortcomings as far as how you can actually use them to plan your retirement.

-Bonnie-Jeanne MacDonald, a fellow of the Society of Actuaries and a researcher with Dalhousie University's economics department, says that academics are inclined to model things based on assumptions that may be hard to determine.
+Bonnie-Jeanne MacDonald, actuary and academic researcher with Dalhousie University's economics department, says that academics are inclined to model things based on assumptions that may be hard to determine.
 She notes, "It is really hard to model things like taxes and government transfers (such as Social Security) and government credit.
 So, when academics are evaluating one strategy over another, they almost always do not take that into account when it could be quite important."